macbuse/WRITING/life.md

 scrap of life in a matter of weeks had paralysed the fearless economies of the free world.

 Nothing could be the same again.
+So they chanted.
+We should forget their errors of the past, not forgive them but forget.
+Together we were going to a better place, a new world where the most vulnerable would be with us.
+Well at least for the handful of months that fate might have allotted them.